qmarsun22/projects/collaborative/feasbility_study_by_VishuPrakash.md

 - Course approval we need to pay 2 laks
 - Syllabus contents we need to prepare

+##Conclusion
+ - First we need to see, How will we manage the current project
+ - Main Goal is project, How to enable the student from vilage into IT
+  - Rent a place in Kalla/Siruvaya
+  - MCA or M Phil B Ed student to conduc the course
+  - Saturady 3 hrs - two class, Basic computer and HTML ( 10 days program )

+## Next steps
+- Find MCA Final year student, continue the
 ## Related resouces
 https://www.alagappauniversity.ac.in/collaborative.php